Your money-making expert. Financial journalist, TV and radio personality.

 Ask any entrepreneur why they left their corporate life behind and they’ll normally tell you one of three things:

 They wanted to be free from the shackles of their 9-5 job.
 Focusing on doing what they really enjoy and excel at.
 Something that gives them back just as much as they put in.

 And that’s exactly how I felt when I left my corporate position in early 2015.

 Starry-eyed with a head full of dreams, I started on my entrepreneurial journey with expectations of how this new life would be:

 Only it wasn’t quite the case.

-I was working more hours than I had in my corporate gig, was trying many new things only to see them fail, and was seeing my bank balance dwindle with every passing week.
+I was working more hours than I had in my previous job for a start.
+I was also trying many new things, only to see them fail.
+I also was seeing my bank balance dwindle with every passing week.

 While success in business may take months rather than years, it helps to keep a monthly log of everything you tried, what worked and what didn’t.

 At least then, when you assess your progress in six month, you have a clear idea of exactly where you’ve been.